-Goals and the supporting financial system strategies
+Goals and the supporting financial system strategies, which:

-- Briefly discuss the agency's financial management systems strategy and how it will achieve the goals of improving financial and budget management agency-wide. - Present an overview of the agency's current and future financial management systems framework and describe financial management systems critical to effective agencywide financial management, financial reporting, or financial control. - Include in the overview a synopsis of critical projects currently underway, or planned to achieve the target framework per OMB Memorandum, M-10-26, Immediate Review of Financial Systems IT Projects, M-13-08 Improving Financial Systems Through Shared Services, and OMB Circular No. A-123 Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996. - Finally the agency head will sign the assurance statement providing assurance that the agency's financial management systems comply with the following: - o Federal financial management system requirements; - o Applicable Federal accounting standards; and - o The United States Standard General Ledger at the transaction level. - For areas of FFMIA noncompliance each agency must identify remediation activities that are planned and underway, describing target dates and offices responsible for bringing systems into substantial compliance with FFMIA.
+- Briefly discuss the agency's financial management systems strategy and how it will achieve the goals of improving financial and budget management agency-wide; - Present an overview of the agency's current and future financial management systems framework and describe financial management systems critical to effective agency- wide financial management, financial reporting, or financial control; and - Include in the overview a synopsis of critical projects currently underway, or planned to achieve the target framework per OMB Memorandum, M-10-26, Immediate Review of Financial Systems IT Projects, M-13-08 Improving Financial Systems Through Shared Services, and OMB Circular No. A-123 Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996, M-15-12, Increasing Transparency of Federal Spending by Making Federal Spending Data Accessible, Searchable, and Reliable.

+Finally the agency head will sign the assurance statement providing assurance that the agency's financial management systems comply with the following:

+- Federal financial management system requirements; - Applicable Federal accounting standards; and - The United States Standard General Ledger at the transaction level.

+For areas of FFMIA noncompliance each agency must identify remediation activities that are planned and underway, describing target dates and offices responsible for bringing systems into compliance with FFMIA.

-II.2.9 Other Management Information, Initiatives, and Issues
+II.2.9.
+Other Management Information, Initiatives, and Issues